-"A BILL FOR AN ACT RELATING TO THE STRUCTURE OF GOVERNMENT,"
+"A BILL FOR AN ACT RELATING TO VEHICLE INSPECTIONS,"

-As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection, Labor & Public Employment, and Economic Development & Business that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1586, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1586, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 57, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 57, S.D.
+1, and be referred to your Committee on Commerce and Consumer Protection.